Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 How to avoid being dropped by an insurer

-The best way to avoid having a policy cancelled is to not commit insurance fraud, to be honest on your applications and claims and to keep up with premium payments.
+The best way to avoid having a policy canceled is to be honest on your applications and claims, not commit insurance fraud and keep up with premium payments.

 Making sure your renewal is accepted can be more difficult.
 Where possible, try to:

-- Only making claims when you need to
+- Only make claims when you need to

 - Follow the road rules